Kabuki Warriors

+Gameplay

+The game features a kabuki theater theme, where players control kabuki actors battling on stage.
+It features a single attack button and a "performance meter" that tracks how well players are engaging the crowd (earning more money in Tour Mode).

+The core gameplay is Tour Mode, where players travel across Japan with their troupe, battling in 3v3 matches to earn money (for faster travel).
+Winners can trade warriors to strengthen their team.

 Reception

 The game received "unfavorable" reviews according to video game review aggregator Metacritic.
 It is considered one of the worst video games of all time.
 Complaints were directed towards a lack of variety between characters and environments, dreadful graphics, a very limited move set, and only utilizing one button for attacks.
 GameSpot gave it the distinction of being named "Worst Game of 2001".

-Edge, giving the game its first one-out-of-ten rating in the publication's history, described it in this way: "This isn't kabuki.
-It's Yie Ar Kung-Fu with blusher."
-Andy McNamara of Game Informer said, "Quite frankly, this game is a joke.
-The fighters you face early on are so easy to beat, I literally won a match just bashing the controller against my ass.
-I wish I was joking, but the score is seriously Kabuki Warriors zero, my ass one.
-Some of the warriors are cool to look at with all their elaborate garb and authentic dance, but the fighting is pathetic."
-NextGen called it "a good example of a really bad fighting game."
+Edge, giving the game its first one-out-of-ten rating in the publication's history, said that the game is not kabuki, but a Yie Ar Kung-Fu with blusher.
+Andy McNamara of Game Informer heavily panned the gameplay, difficulty, graphics, and AI, noting that the opponents were easy to beat, a sentiment in which NextGen also agreed.
 In Japan, Famitsu gave it a score of 20 out of 40.